hmcts/azure-subscriptions/README.md

 ## Importing an existing subscription

+Note before you begin, one of the resources to be imported is a service endpoint for Azure DevOps.
+This will require you to create a Personal Access Token with `Service Connections (Read, query & manage)` permissions which you can use in an environment variable along with the organisation URL to authenticate the microsoft/azuredevops terraform provider.
+See https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs#argument-reference.

+If you don't have permission to manage service connections, ask a colleague for help.

 1. Add the subscription to the `prod.tfvars` file under the appropriate management group, adding the necessary variables as appropriate - see [Creating a subscription](#creating-the-subscription).

 2. Create a pull request.